 They also accused the clerk, Becky Hill, of using the case and the guilty verdict to promote herself and a book she wrote about the trial.
 She has denied any wrongdoing.
 MS Hill, who read the guilty verdict out loud at Murdaugh’s trial, separately faces 76 counts of misconduct accusing her of improperly seeking financial gain and will appear before the State Ethics Commission in December.

-In their filing to the South Carolina Supreme Court, Murdaugh’s lawyers argued that “there is an irrebuttable presumption of prejudice when a state official secretly advocates a guilty verdict”.
+In their appeal to the South Carolina Supreme Court, Murdaugh’s attorneys argued that “there is an irrebuttable presumption of prejudice when a state official secretly advocates a guilty verdict.”.

-They also asked the state’s highest court to certify the case ahead of an appeal, arguing that it was an issue of significant legal and public interest.
-Wednesday’s decision by the South Carolina Supreme Court to consider a retrial is the latest chapter in Murdaugh legal saga.
+They also filed a motion before the state’s highest court to have the case certified for appeal and argued that it was a case of great public and legal interest.
+On Wednesday, the South Carolina Supreme Court ruled on the retrial case, thus becoming the latest development in the Murdaugh case.

-Once a powerful South Carolina lawyer, the 56-year-old and his legal troubles have since captivated a global audience and inspired documentaries, podcasts and book deals.
-The trial itself was also televised.
+Once a dominant South Carolina lawyer, the 56-year-old and his courtroom woes have since become a global phenomenon and inspired films, podcasts, and book deals.
+The trial itself was televised.
 On Jan.
-29, retired Chief Justice Jean Toal held that Hill, the now-former clerk, was “attracted by the siren call of celebrity” and made improper comments to the jury, but ruled that the comments did not influence the verdict it reached.
+29, retired Chief Justice Jean Toal ruled that Hill, the now-former clerk, was “attracted by the siren call of celebrity” and made improper comments to the jury but that the comments did not affect the verdict it had reached.

 “I simply do not believe that the authority of our South Carolina Supreme Court requires a new trial in a very lengthy trial such as this on the strength of some fleeting and foolish comments by a publicity-influenced clerk of courts,” Toal said in January.